Martin & Muñoz: Collections

-Their work is in the collections of many prominent museums, including the Museum of Contemporary Art Kiasma in Helsinki the Museum of Arts and Design in New York, the Centro de Arte Contemporaneo de Málaga, the Museo Nacional Centro de Arte Reina Sofía in Madrid and the Hunter Museum of American Art in Chattanooga, TN.
+Their work is in the collections of many prominent museums, including the Museum of Contemporary Art Kiasma in Helsinki the Museum der Moderne Salzburg in Austria, the Centro de Arte Contemporaneo de Málaga, Spain, the Museo Nacional Centro de Arte Reina Sofía in Madrid and the Hunter Museum of American Art in Chattanooga, TN.
 They are also represented in the private collections of other prominent institutions, including the Progressive Art Collection, Bloomberg L.P. and 21c Museum Hotel in Louisville, KT.